Annapurna Circuit Trek Cost: How much does it cost?

 - Trekking Poles

 Tips for Annapurna Circuit Trek

-- If you are planning to hire a tour operator, make sure that the agency is the member of the Nepal Mountaineering Association (NMA) and member of Trekking Agencies Association of Nepal.
+- If you plan to hire a tour operator, ensure that the agency is a member of the Nepal Mountaineering Association (NMA) and the Trekking Agencies Association of Nepal.

-- Though everyone have their perspective of tipping, i recommend you to tip the guides and porter.
-Generally, the rule of tipping is to tip about 10% of your total trekking cost.
-If you want to tip higher, it all on you.
+- Though everyone has their perspective on tipping, I recommend you to tip the guides and porter.
+Generally, the tipping rule is to tip about 10% of your total trekking cost.
+If you want to tip higher, it’s all on you.

-- As, there are no ATM at the higher altitude places, carry extra cash for facilities like wifi, charging electronics, hot showers, buying snacks, etc.
+- As there are no ATMs at higher altitude places, carry extra cash for facilities like wifi, charging electronics, hot showers, buying snacks, etc.